Baylex/Election_Analysis_Challenge/README.md

 # Election_Analysis_Challenge
-UT Data Boot Camp Module 3 Challenge Using Python to Analyze Election Results
+UT McCombs Data Boot Camp Module 3: PyPoll with Python

-## Project overview
+## Overview
-A Colorado Board of Elections employee assigned the following tasks to the analyst to complete the election audit of a recent local congressional elections.
-After the winners were determined, the representation of county votes was also calculated.

 1. Calculate the total number of votes cast.
 2. Get the complete list of county votes.
 3. Calculate the total number of votes by county.